pydio/pydio-doc-admin-guide/2_running_cells_in_production/5_mongo_configuration.md

 ## Why Mongo?

-Historically Cells has been using BoltDB and BleveSearch and we like it.
-They are pure GO key/value stores and indexers and it allows **Cells to provide full indexing functionality without external dependencies**.
+For simple setups, Cells uses BoltDB and BleveSearch, pure GO key/value stores and indexers allowing **Cells to provide full indexing functionality without external dependencies**.
 By default, the search engine, activity stream or logs use these JSON document shops to provide rich, out-of-the-box functionality.

-But these stores are disk and memory intensive, and while they are suitable for small and medium-sized deployments, they create bottlenecks for large deployments. **MongoDB provides a feature-rich, scalable and indexed JSON document store**, perfectly suited to store the same kind of data and to scale horizontally.
+But these stores are disk and memory intensive, and while they are suitable for small and medium-sized deployments, they can create bottlenecks for large deployments. **MongoDB provides a feature-rich, scalable and indexed JSON document store**, perfectly suited to store the same kind of data and to scale horizontally.

 A couple of notes: